An ad-free and cookie-free webpage by FactorPad

-We show how SNX stock compares to 2,000+ US-based stocks, and to peers in the Distribution Services sector and Electronics Distributors industry.
+We show how SNX stock compares to 2,000+ US-based stocks, and to peers in the Professional, Scientific, and Technical Services sector and Computer Systems Design Services industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.